Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Investigating the effect of CMEs on PSR J1022+1001

 \subsection{In situ data}

 The in situ data from STEREO-A reveals that the cme1, after starting from the Sun at 06-08-2022 01:48, with a speed of 900 km/s reaches STEREO-A around 08-08-2022 00:00 UTC; we see an enhancement around that time in the measured speed and temperature of the solar wind (see Fig.~\ref{fig:SA_insitu} - generated using CDAWeb\footnote{Coordinated Data Analysis Web (CDAWeb) is part of NASA’s Space Physics Data Facility (SPDF), which serves as a central archive and access point for heliophysics and space weather data from various NASA and international missions - \url{https://cdaweb.gsfc.nasa.gov/}}).

-The full data coverage is however missing due to some unknown reason, which could be the reason we do not see the expected jump in the plasma density.
+\SC{The data coverage is incomplete for unknown reasons, which may explain the absence of the expected plasma-density jump}.
 Nevertheless, we see subsequent increases in the plasma density after 10-08-2022 00:00 UTC, which notably corresponds to the cme2, which after starting from the Sun at 07-08-2022 11:00 UTC, with a speed of 776 km/s is supposed to reach STEREO-A around 09-08-2022 17:00 UTC.
-The differences in the actual arrival time of the CME and the calculated one lie in the simplistic assumptions, such as constant velocity, which is not completely valid given the fact that CME can accelerate or decelerate along its path due to the drag force~\cite{CME_SW_drag_Maloney_1, CME_SW_drag_2, CME_SW_drag_3}.
+The differences \SC{between the predicted and observed arrival times of the CME likely arises from simplistic assumptions, such as constant CME velocity,} which is not completely valid given the fact that CME can accelerate or decelerate along its path due to the drag force~\citep{CME_SW_drag_Maloney_1, CME_SW_drag_2, CME_SW_drag_3}.
 The second CME (cme2) seems to be a possible secondary CME coming from nearly the same active region (as cme1, see Table~\ref{tab:cmeeventsJ1022}), that got accelerated by possible interaction with the fast solar wind component.